 Tom is impressed with the wide open spaces in Ozona.
-His hometown has over three times the population and it only occupies about half the space.
+His hometown has over three times the population and it only occupies about half the

-sons until Christmas and then move in with the Foy Moodys.
-Tom is active in the Baptist Church and plans to attend Dalhousie University in Halifax when he finishes high school.
+He will stay with the Robinsons until Christmas and then move in with the Foy Moodys.

+Tom is active in the Baptist Church and plans to attend ing diseases.
+Dalhousie University in Halifax when he finishes high school.
 He will major in chemistry and minor in biology nation than any other disease